Marlins vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have put together a 32-18 record in games they were favored on the moneyline (winning 64% of those games).
+- The Marlins have been victorious in 23, or 45.1%, of the 51 contests they have been chosen as underdogs in this season.

-- Miami has a record of 23-8 when playing as moneyline favorites with odds of -140 or shorter (74.2% winning percentage).
+- Miami is 13-18 this season when entering a game as the underdog by +110 or more on the moneyline.

-- The implied moneyline probablility for this matchup gives the Marlins a 58.3% chance to win.
+- The moneyline set for this matchup implies the Marlins have a 47.6% chance of coming away with a victory in the contest.

-- In the 106 games in which oddsmakers have set an over/under for Miami, it has combined with opponents to go over the total 50 times (50-52-4).
+- Miami and its opponents have hit the over in 50 of its 107 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!